Infinite-Width Limit of a Single Attention Layer: Analysis via Tensor Programs: Introduction

 Depending on the network architecture, various types of kernels can be obtained, not only for fully-connected neural networks, but also convolutional neural networks (CNNs) \cite{novak2019bayesian}, skip connections \cite{yang2017mean}, naive or gated recurrent neural networks (RNNs) \cite{chen2018dynamical,yang2019tensor1}, and more \cite{yang2019mean,gao2023wide}.
 While some classical works assumed random Gaussian weights generated in an i.i.d. manner, recent research has shown that the same NNGP can be derived even in networks with non-Gaussian \cite{golikov2022non} or weakly correlated weights \cite{saada2024beyond}.
 The NNGP can also be obtained for a network with a narrow bottleneck layer sandwiched between wide layers \cite{agrawal2020wide}.

 Two pioneering studies have investigated the NNGP of self-attention layers \cite{yang2019tensor1,hron2020infinite}.
 Initially, \cite{yang2019tensor1} pointed out that an unconventional scaling factor of $1/n$ in the softmax function enables straightforward NNGP evaluation.
 Greg Yang has introduced the theoretical framework of Tensor Programs \cite{yang2019scaling,yang2020tensor2,yang2020tensor3}, systematically composing kernel functions, including NNGPs, for modern neural networks.
 Transformers with the $1/n$-scaling fall within the scope of the applicability of Tensor Programs.
 However, the $1/n$-scaling is rarely used in theoretical or practical contexts, leaving the more realistic $1/\sqrt{n}$-scaling unresolved.
 To attack this problem, \cite{hron2020infinite} analyzed self-attention by varying the number of heads.
 They numerically demonstrated non-Gaussian behavior emerging in the single-head case due to stochasticity and correlations within the attention matrix, even at infinite embedding dimensions.
 They further showed that if we take the infinite limit of the number of heads, Gaussian behavior emerges in the self-attention output and defines an NNGP kernel termed infinite attention.
 Although this infinite attention empirically improved performance on certain NNGP regression benchmarks, its suitability as a theoretical foundation for realistic self-attention remains uncertain.
 This is because practical attention implementations typically use only 1-128 heads \cite{everett2024scaling}, far fewer than the embedding dimension.

-In contrast to prior studies, our framework explicitly addresses scenarios with a finite number of heads and the resulting non-Gaussian effects.
+Beyond the classical NNGP and Tensor Programs analyses, several recent works have examined Transformers under the standard $1/\sqrt{n}$ scaling and related asymptotic or dynamical regimes. \cite{dinan2023effective} analyzed Transformers by tracking the first two moments (the kernel) of the signal to characterize propagation at initialization and during training. \cite{cowsik2024geometric} applied mean-field theory to characterize the edge of chaos via forward and backward signal propagation, assuming Gaussianity of the QK product. \cite{bordelon2024infinite} employed dynamical mean field theory to study training dynamics under various infinite limits, including infinite width, heads, and depth, identifying parameterizations that ensure stable feature learning over time. \cite{noci2023shaped} modeled signal evolution with a stochastic differential equation, which requires modifying the softmax function.